 While on deployment as a Firefighter you will undertake a full range of trade skills from maintaining airfield coverage, fire protection within a deployed camp or support to rural fires nationally and internationally, working alongside Fire and Emergency NZ.
 This could be part of a Coalition team or working alongside other host nation firefighters.
 Support to the community is important, so you can be called upon to assist the local fire brigades at emergency incidents.

 We are quite unique in the fact that we do combine both normal airport firefighting and regular civilian street fire service Fire Fighting.
 We’re the jack of all trades we can do it all.

 Career progression and training

-Career progression exists from Leading Aircraftsman through to Flight Sergeant at all Bases and Warrant Officer at Whenuapai and Ohakea.
+Career progression exists from Leading Aircraftsman through to Warrant Officer.

 Upon successful enlistment into the Air Force you’ll be posted to RNZAF Base Woodbourne (near Blenheim).
 Here you’ll do 12 weeks of basic military training to find out if you’ve got what it takes to be in the Air force, and learn various subjects including:

 - RNZAF Customs and Protocol